joelouthan/Theologicus/src/genesis/genesis18-16-33.md

 ### We are called to hear the gospel, not once but for all time and live our lives in light of his love for us.

->**2 Corinthians 5:16-21** (CSB) From now on, then, we do not know anyone from a worldly perspective.
+>**2 Corinthians 5:16-21** From now on, then, we do not know anyone from a worldly perspective.
 Even if we have known Christ from a worldly perspective, yet now we no longer know him in this way.
 Therefore, if anyone is in Christ, he is a new creation; the old has passed away, and see, the new has come!
 Everything is from God, who has reconciled us to himself through Christ and has given us the ministry of reconciliation.
 That is, in Christ, God was reconciling the world to himself, not counting their trespasses against them, and he has committed the message of reconciliation to us.
 >
 >Therefore, we are ambassadors for Christ, since God is making his appeal through us.
 We plead on Christ’s behalf, “Be reconciled to God.”